-Through December 31, 2015, we raised \$132.0 million through the sale of common stock in various offerings.
-In November 2016, we entered into a Controlled Equity Offering Sales Agreement, or the 2016 Sales Agreement with Cantor Fitzgerald & Co., or Cantor, under which we could offer and sell our common stock having aggregate proceeds of up to \$40.0 million from time to time.
-Through February 26, 2019, we sold an aggregate of 6,330,222 shares of common stock under the 2016 Sales Agreement resulting in net proceeds of approximately \$38.4 million after commission and other offering expenses.
+Through December 31, 2018, we raised \$337.7 million through the sale of common stock in various offerings and \$25.0 million through a credit facility.

+In November 2016, we entered into a controlled equity offering sales agreement, or the 2016 Sales Agreement, with Cantor Fitzgerald & Co., or Cantor, under which we could offer and sell our common stock having aggregate proceeds of up to \$40.0 million from time to time.
+During 2019, we sold 1,318,481 shares of common stock pursuant to the 2016 Sales Agreement, resulting in net proceeds of approximately \$5.0 million after underwriting discounts and commissions and expenses.
+As of February 25, 2019, we had no amounts remaining available for future sale under the 2016 Sales Agreement.
 On February 28, 2019, pursuant to the 2016 Sales Agreement, we delivered a termination notice to Cantor, terminating the 2016 Sales Agreement.
+Through March 31, 2019, we sold an aggregate of 6,330,222 shares of common stock under the 2016 Sales Agreement, resulting in net proceeds of approximately \$38.4 million after underwriting discounts and commissions and other offering expenses.